The canyon scene: a trickster-god in horse(?) form engineers a new reputation for 'Rinso' as the best rider in XXXX.

 The Luggage backed away.
-It's manner indicated very clearly, that while it might given on the shoes, the dress and even the earrings, the battle over the stud would go to the finish.
+Its manner indicated very clearly that while it might give in on the shoes, the dress and even the earrings, the battle over the stud would go to the finish.

 "I had this book when I was a little lad," said the Chair of Indefinite Studies.
 "It was about this man who was shipwrecked on an island such as this and he thought he was all alone and then one day he found a footprint in the sand.
 There was a woodcut," he added.

 "One footprint?" said the Dean, sitting up, clutching his head.

 "Well...yes, and when he saw it he knew that he -"